KenakitoKen/MetPoliceUploader/README.md

 # MetPoliceUploader
-Python script to automate uploading reports to the Met portal Currently the script is limited to uploading two videos at a time Selenium and python must be installed on the users machine.
+Python script to automate uploading reports to the Met portal \n Currently the script is limited to uploading two videos at a time Selenium and python must be installed on the users machine.